arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/kleisli/README.md

 {:.intermediate}
 intermediate

-Kleisli enables composition of functions that return a monadic value, for instance, an `Option<Int>` or an `Either<String, Int>`, without having functions take an `Option` or `Either` as a parameter.
+Kleisli enables the composition of functions that return a monadic value, for instance, an `Option<Int>` or an `Either<String, Int>`, without having functions take an `Option` or `Either` as a parameter.

-For example, we have the function `String.toInt()` which can throw a `NumberFormatException` and we want to do a safe conversion like this:
+For example, we have the function `String.toInt()` that can throw a `NumberFormatException`, and we want to do a safe conversion like this:

 ```kotlin:ank:silent
 import arrow.core.*